 The ruins of Corfe Castle stand sentinel over the lovely stone village and a steam train links it with Swanage town’s sandy beach and tourist facilities.
-The Tourist Information Centre is on Shore Road (01929 422885).
+The Tourist Information Centre in Swanage is on Shore Road (01929 422885).

 After the famous Old Harry chalk stacks, Studland’s long sandy beach stretches all the way to the mouth of Poole Harbour.
 Here there is an excellent fish restaurant and a chain ferry to Sandbanks/Poole.
 The attractions of Poole include the famous pottery and trips to Brownsea Island famous for its red squirrels.